microsoft/dstoolkit-time-series-forecasting/docs/decisions/0006_tsfa_extensibility.md

-# ADR 006: Suggestions for improving the extensibility of tsff
+# ADR 006: Suggestions for improving the extensibility of Time Series Forecasting Accelerator (TSFA)

 - status: {proposed}
 - date: {2022-09-22 when the decision was last updated}
-- deciders: EF core team
+- deciders: TSFA core team
-- consulted: EF champions
+- consulted: TSFA champions
 - informed: All DS on FP&A

 ## Context and Problem Statement

-The `tsff` package is the standardized and agreed upon framework for modeling and experimentation in the FP&A project.
-Data scientists are leveraging the framework for the specific problem they work on.
+Data scientists can leveraging TSFA for the specific time-series forecasting problem they work on.
-However, in version 2.0, an implementation of a new functionality (e.g. model, evaluation, feature engineering) requires the code to be merged into the framework, and adaptations to the core functionality.
+However, to assist in adding additional modeling functionality (e.g. model, evaluation, feature engineering) requires the code to be merged into TSFA, and adaptations to the core functionality.

 Here are two examples: